-The Fall 2021 Family Herbalist program meets online, one evening a week, Tuesdays 6-9 pm starting September 14.
-All sessions are recorded for students who cannot attend a scheduled class gathering.
-Digital resources, supplemental videos, hands-on exercises, and medicine making demonstrations offer diverse forms of learning.
+The Fall 2023 Family Herbalist program meets in person – one weekend a month for 4 months, starting September 9 & 10, 2023.
+Digital resources, supplemental videos, hands-on exercises, and medicine-making demonstrations offer diverse forms of learning.
 Students retain access to their digital materials for one year from the start date of the class.

 Successful completion of our Roots of Herbalism class is a prerequisite to enrolling in our Family Herbalist program.
 This course may be completed at our Orlando campus, or through our Home Study course.
 Students who have completed Roots of Herbalism prior to 2013 should contact our office to learn how your previous coursework applies within our new program format.
 Students with previous herbal education from other herbalists may submit an application for an override of this requirement through the transfer of other educational experiences.
 Please contact our office for more information.

 Please note, these dates are subject to change – refer to the detailed schedule you will receive prior to the start of class.